darwinanddavis/SchistoIBM/README.md

 ## Overview

-Individual-based model (IBM) for schistosome parasite and snail host population interactions based on dynamic energy budget (DEB) and transmission model.
+Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria spp.* snail host population interactions based on dynamic energy budget (DEB) and transmission model.
 Model outlines how resource use by a size-structured host population influences population cycles of hosts and parasites.
 Host and parasite ecology and energetics are captured using a mechanistic energy budget model and interactions among hosts and parasites are captured by a disease tranmission model.
 Resource use by hosts and thus parasites is captured by the IBM.

 Files: